 Gov’t to Provide Free Flu Vaccine Shots to Abu Dhabi Residents

 In line with this, the Abu Dhabi Health Services Company (Seha) will provide free influenza vaccination to all residents.
-The UAE’s largest healthcare network said that it will be offering the seasonal influenza vaccine at all its healthcare facilities starting Monday, October 26, the Khaleej Times reported.
+The UAE’s largest healthcare network said that it will be offering the seasonal influenza vaccine at all its healthcare facilities starting Monday, October 26.

 It noted that as part of the campaign, a drive-through option will be made available in select centers.
 Moreover, the Seha noted that it will even offer shots at residents’ homes in Abu Dhabi and Al Ain if needed.